Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 The Orientation Reversal, Linearity and Holonomy relation hold because two embeddings $\rho_1,\rho_2:\Gamma\to M$ are edge-bordant if and only if $\iota\circ\rho_1$ and $\iota\circ\rho_2$ are homotopic, and $\psi_n^0$ is invariant under bordism changes of $\rho$, where we say that two embedded graphs are {\it edge-bordant} if they are related by homotopies and relative bordism changes of edges.

 Finally, we shall check the surjectivity of $\psi_n$ when $\pi_1(M)$ is abelian.
 Let $[K;G]$ be any $M$-null forest scheme in $\calK_n(M)$.
-By the STU relations, we may assume that $[K;G]\in\calK_{n,n}(M)$, where $G$ consists of $n$ disjoint collection of $I$-claspers.
+By the STU relations, we need only to consider the case where $[K;G]\in\calK_{n,n}(M)$, where $G$ consists of $n$ disjoint collection of $I$-claspers.
 If $G$ has only disk-leaves, then by Lemma~\ref{lem:prop-scheme} (3) it can be modified modulo $\calK_{n+1}(M)$ to a sum of forest schemes with only simple disk-leaves (a {\it simple} disk-leaf is a disk-leaf that intersects $K$ in a single point transversally.
 See Figure~\ref{fig:tree-clasper}).
 Each such forest scheme is clearly obtained by the construction $\psi_n$.
 If $G$ has an $I$-clasper $C$ with a nullhomologous leaf, then the leaf is nullhomotopic since $\pi_1(M)$ is abelian.
 Thus the surgery on $C$ can be replaced with a sequence of surgeries on strict $I$-claspers and $[K;G]$ can be rewritten as a sum of forest schemes with only strict $I$-claspers.
 The rest is the same as above. \end{proof}